Select Columns in Dataset component

 How to use

-This module has no parameters.
+This component has no parameters.
 You use the column selector to choose the columns to include or exclude.

 Choose columns by name

-There are multiple options in the module for choosing columns by name:
+There are multiple options in the component for choosing columns by name:

 Filter and search